 In 1929, Frida Kahlo married one of the most famous Mexican painters, the muralist Diego Rivera.
 Rivera’s grand personality, revolutionary politics and inspiring murals made him a celebrity during his lifetime.
 Both Kahlo and Rivera had extramarital affairs.
 The relationship between Kahlo and Rivera was intense and in addition to mutual admiration for each other’s artistic qualities, they shared many interests: communism, the socialist ideals of the Mexican Revolution (1910-1917) and the birth of a national Mexican identity with a passion for Mexican cultures and history before the Spanish colonisation of the immense country in 1521.
 Together they formed an intriguing artist couple with a fascinating oeuvre, made during a revolutionary period in Mexican history.

 Audio tour & publication

-A free audio tour of the exhibition is available, produced with (fashion) journalist and curator Aynouk Tan.
-In the museum shop there will be a renewed edition of the popular catalogue Frida Kahlo and Diego Rivera: from the Jacques and Natasha Gelman Collection, and Kunstschrift will publish a special on artist couples at the time of the exhibition.
+A free audio tour of the exhibition is available with contributions from various creators and thinkers, including fashion journalist Aynouk Tan, writer Maartje Wortel and feminist Anja Meulenbelt.
+In the museum shop there will be a renewed edition of the popular catalogue Frida Kahlo and Diego Rivera: from the Jacques and Natasha Gelman Collection.

 Finally, we warmly thank president Robert Littman and curator Magda Carranza de Akle of the Vergel Foundation for their indispensable support throughout this project.